nnegri/RideThrift/README.md

 python server.py
 ```

-You can now navigate to 'localhost:5000/' to access Fuder.
+You can now navigate to 'localhost:5000/' to access Ride Thrift.

 ## <a name="aboutme"></a>About Me
 Nicole Negri is a Software Engineering Fellow at Hackbright Academy in San Francisco.